Jumpscale/g8cockpit/docs/installation/Using-Blueprint/using-blueprint.md

-## Using an AYS blueprint
+## Installation using an AYS Blueprint

 > Using the **Cockpit Deployer Chatbot** is the recommanded way to install a Cockpit.
-The option to use an AYS blueprint is ment to only be used by Green IT Globe employees.
+The option documented here is meant to be used only by Green IT Globe employees.

-If you have a system with JumpScale installed, you can also use AtYourService to create a new Cockpit.
+Below we discuss 4 steps:
+- **Step 1**: Create an AYS service repository
+- **Step 2**: Create the AYS blueprint
+- **Step 3**: Execute the blueprint
+- **Step 4**: Init and install the AYS service instances

-- Create a AYS service repository:
+### Step 1: Create an AYS service repository:

 ```bash
 mkdir -p /opt/code/ays_cockpit